Program Pricing

 That is part of what this investment reflects.

-We believe there is still value in being seen, understood, and worked with directly—by another human being who is paying attention.
+We believe in the value of being seen, understood, and worked with directly,

 If this approach resonates with you, the next step is a conversation to determine whether the program is a good fit for your goals, history, and readiness.